 Two of two geomeans exceed the 30 cfu/100ml enterococci geomean objective for Morning Canyon Creek, and this sample size is insufficient to determine, with the power and confidence of the Listing Policy, the applicable beneficial use support rating; however, five of six samples exceed the enterococci STV objective, and this does exceed the frequency listed in Table 3-6: Summary of Water Quality Thresholds used for Bacteria.
 The data were collected from January 2, 2019 through June 4, 2019, and are presented in Table 12 of the 2020 Newport Coast Report (Shibberu 2020).

 Historical data will be reassessed, and any new data submitted to CEDEN will be assessed as an off-cycle assessment in the 2026 California Integrated Report.
 Historical lines of evidence include data collected at stations upstream of Pacific Coast Highway that may or may not exceed the 1 ppt salinity threshold.
-As part of the reassessment process, Santa Ana Water Board staff might need to remap each of the three streams into two separate reaches with the upstream reaches using one bacteria indicator and the downstream reaches using a different indicator.
+As part of the reassessment process, Santa Ana Regional Water Board staff might need to remap each of the three streams into two separate reaches with the upstream reaches using one bacteria indicator and the downstream reaches using a different indicator.

 Total Dissolved Solids at Santa Ana River, Reach 3

 The objective for TDS in Santa Ana River, Reach 3 (Prado Dam to Mission Blvd) is specified as a base flow objective in the Santa Ana Region Basin Plan: Table 4-1.
 Base flow, as defined in the Basin Plan, is composed of wastewater discharges, rising groundwater, and nonpoint source discharges.
-Chapter 4 of the Basin Plan states that in order to determine if water quality objectives for base flow are being met, samples are collected when the influence of storm flows and nontributary flows is at a minimum, which typically occurs in August and September.
+Chapter 4 of the Basin Plan states that in order to determine if water quality objectives for base flow are being met, samples are collected when the influence of storm flows and non-tributary flows is at a minimum, which typically occurs in August and September.
 Therefore, only samples from the months of August and September were assessed.

 TDS in Santa Ana River, Reach 3 was first assessed in the 2016 California Integrated Report.
 For the listing cycle assessment for the 2016 California Integrated Report, Santa Ana Regional Water Board staff implemented a seasonal average across the two-month base flow period.
 While the seasonal average is not explicitly stated in the current version of the Santa Ana Region Basin Plan, the TDS objective in Santa Ana River, Reach 3 was assessed as a seasonal average across the two-month base flow period to be consistent with Chapter 4 of the Basin Plan, and past-listing cycle assessments.
 Data were assessed using the TDS objective in Santa Ana River, Reach 3 as a seasonal average across the two-month base flow period for the 2024 California Integrated Report.
 In other words, all samples collected during the months of August and September were averaged and considered as one sample to be assessed against the objective of 700 mg/L.